 Before you’re even eligible for certification, you have to either graduate from an accredited program, or complete the state required amount of on-the-job training.
 You also need to be current with your CPR certification.
 Once all those requirements are met, you have to pass the Certified Dental Assistant (CDA) exam from the Dental Assisting National Board (DANB).

-Your starting salary will be around $25K on average.
-Midrange salary averages in the $37K range, and once you have about ten years in, you will be bringing home $52K.
+The median annual wage for dental assistants was $40,080 in May 2019.
+The lowest 10% made close to $27,980, and the top 10% earned close to $57,000.
 Keep in mind, your salary may look different depending on factors such as where you work, what state you live in, and the amount of experience you have.

-The dental assisting career is going to grow 19 percent through 2026.
+Employment of dental assistants is projected to grow 7 percent from 2019 to 2029, faster than the average for all occupations.
 More people are linking oral health to all around physical health so they are starting to take better care of their teeth and gums.
-That’s why the career is growing much faster than average.
+That’s one of the reasons why the dental assisting career is growing faster than average.